Great spotted cuckoo

 Coffee in Peyriac de mer.

-As we move across to the La Clape headland, we may have a chance of spotting Bonelli's eagle gives us a chance of spotting these shy raptors.
+As we move across to the La Clape headland, we may have a chance of spotting Bonelli's eagle.

-On our return in the afternoon we will call in at a rocky canyon where we may see Blue rock thrush, Rock thrush, Crag martins (nesting), and various raptors.
+In the afternoon we will walk down a rocky canyon where we may see Blue rock thrush, Crested tit, and various raptors.

 Lagoons and garrigue